sercankulcu/sercankulcu.github.io/_posts/2012-01-26-the-banach-tarski-paradox.md

   - self-improvement
 ---

-The Banach-Tarski Paradox sounds impossible the first time we hear it.
-In very informal language, it says that a solid mathematical ball can be divided into a small number of special pieces and then rearranged using only rotations and translations to create two balls, each the same size as the original.
+The Banach-Tarski Paradox is a theorem in mathematics stating that a solid ball in three-dimensional space can be decomposed into a finite number of disjoint subsets, which can then be reassembled — using only rigid motions: rotations and translations — into two solid balls each identical in size to the original.
 One ball becomes two.
-No stretching.
-No ordinary copying.
+No stretching, no scaling, no adding material.

 <img width="200" alt="banach tarski paradox" src="/images/posts/the-banach-tarski-paradox.webp" style="float: left; margin-right: 10px;" />

-It sounds like magic.
-Of course, this cannot be done with a real orange, a football, or any physical object.
-The important word is mathematical.
+This cannot be done with a physical orange.
+The important word is *mathematical*.
+The pieces in the Banach-Tarski construction are not objects that could be cut with a knife or described with a recipe.
+They are what mathematicians call non-measurable sets.

+## What non-measurable means

+Measure theory is the branch of mathematics that formalizes the idea of size — length, area, volume — in a way that is consistent and well-behaved.
+A "measurable" set is one to which you can assign a well-defined size.
+Most sets we encounter in everyday mathematics are measurable.

+A non-measurable set is one for which no consistent assignment of size is possible.
+The first example was constructed by Giuseppe Vitali in 1905: using a choice axiom, he built a set of real numbers on the unit interval that cannot be given a length without creating a contradiction.
+If you assign it a length of zero, infinitely many translated copies of it fit inside a finite interval.
+If you assign it any positive length, finitely many copies would exceed the interval.

-The "pieces" in the Banach-Tarski construction are not normal solid pieces that could be cut with a knife.
-They are extremely complicated sets of points.
-They are non-measurable, which means ordinary ideas of volume do not apply to them in the usual way.
+The pieces used in the Banach-Tarski decomposition are similarly pathological — infinitely intricate collections of points, not regions with smooth boundaries.
+Volume does not apply to them in any meaningful way.

-The paradox depends on the Axiom of Choice, a principle in set theory that allows us to make selections from infinitely many sets under very general conditions.
+## The Axiom of Choice

 Stefan Banach and Alfred Tarski published the result in 1924.

-What makes the result feel so disturbing is that our physical intuition expects volume to behave nicely.
-If we cut an object into pieces and move them around, the total volume should stay the same.

-For normal measurable pieces, it does.
-The Banach-Tarski construction works by leaving the world of ordinary measurable objects.
-I like this paradox because it is a warning about intuition.
-Our intuition was developed in a finite physical world.
-Mathematics can describe infinite structures that do not respect those expectations.
+The proof depends on the Axiom of Choice (AC): a principle in set theory stating that, given any collection of non-empty sets, it is possible to select exactly one element from each set — even when the collection is infinite and no explicit rule for choosing exists.

+AC is accepted in most of modern mathematics because it is useful and because its negation creates equally strange results.
+But theorems that depend heavily on AC often produce conclusions that are impossible to realize in physical terms, and Banach-Tarski is the most striking example.

+## What the paradox actually says

+The result holds in three-dimensional space but fails in one and two dimensions.
+This is because the group of rotations of three-dimensional space (SO(3)) contains a "free group on two generators" as a subgroup — a structure that allows the paradoxical decomposition.
+Two-dimensional space lacks this structure.

+The theorem uses roughly five pieces.
+With more pieces, the decomposition can be made more explicit; the minimum number of pieces required was shown to be five by Robinson in 1947.

+## What it tells us

-The theorem is not telling us that we can create matter from nothing.
-It is telling us that infinity and set theory contain objects much stranger than everyday experience prepares us for.
-Sometimes mathematics becomes most interesting exactly where common sense stops being reliable.
+The theorem is not telling us that matter can be created from nothing.
+It is telling us that the intuitive concept of "size" breaks down when applied to arbitrary subsets of three-dimensional space — that our physical intuition about volume, which developed from experience with measurable objects, cannot be extended to all mathematical objects without contradiction.

+I like the Banach-Tarski Paradox because it is a clean demonstration that mathematics is not just a formalization of physical intuition.
+The formal rules allow structures that physical reality does not.
+Understanding where that divergence occurs is part of understanding what mathematics actually is.